evoraglobal/sieraapi-docs/source/includes/_organisations.md

 The Organisations endpoints allow you to create and manage organisations to associated with assets in SIERA.
 You can upload new organisations, update organisations or delete them from a given instance in SIERA.

 <aside class="notice">
-Be careful to not delete organisations which are associated with funds.
+Be careful to not delete organisations which are associated with funds, as this may result in related funds being deleted.
 </aside>

 ## Get all organisations